BgeeDB/bgee_pipeline/pipeline/scRNA_Seq/Full_Length_Protocols/README.md

 ![Boxplot](img/output_SRX1226603.png)

-After the calls of expressed genes for each individual cell, using a defined p-value threshold, we collect the global information about each library in the file `All_samples.tsv`.
+After the calls of expressed genes for each individual cell, using a defined p-value threshold, we collect the global information about each library in the file `All_samples_stats_FL.tsv`.
 In order to summarize the information in a visual way a plot with the proportion of different types or biotypes, as protein coding, are exported as represented below (experiment ERP013381 from Mus musculus with 501 cells).

 We should have in consideration, that because of high proportion of zeros in single cell RNA-Seq data, exist a proportional effect in the percentage of protein coding genes called present.